CLASS-SZ/class_sz/README.rst

-Computing SZ and Halo model quantities via the Python wrapper classy
+Computing SZ and Halo model quantities via the Python wrapper classy_sz
 ------------------------------

 Once class_sz is installed.
-You can use classy just as you use it with the normal class code.
+You can use classy_sz just as you use classy with the normal class code.
+You can compute everything classy computes, as well as all the halo model quantities implemented in class_sz.

 First, make sure that you have compiled the python wrapper with: